TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 My [current manual release workflow]({% link _posts/2024-05-21-bootstrapping-npm-publish.md %}) has separate steps for creating a new version and publishing packages to npm.
 The versioning step updates version numbers in `package.json` files, updates `CHANGELOG.md` files and commits the changes.
 Once version numbers have been updated, I rebuild the packages and then run the lerna command to publish.

-I can continue to run versioning locally or setup a [manual workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) with form inputs that let you choose how new versions should be generated.
+I can continue to run versioning locally or set up a GitHub [manual workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) with form inputs that let you choose how new versions should be generated.

 I decided that automating versioning isn't worth it.
 It's simpler and more flexible to continue versioning on my machine then use the push of that commit to trigger publish.